sandra-bee/human-value-detection/README.md

 | __Weighted average__          |      0.56	    |    0.53    |	   0.52     |               	                    |
 | __Samples average__           |      0.59	    |    0.59    |	   0.55     |               	                    |

 There seems to be a strong correlation between the number of training instances per value and the F1 score of those values.
-We calculated this from the Spearson Correlation Coefficient, which is is 0.712.
+We calculated this from the Spearson Correlation Coefficient, which is is 0.712 (p < 0.001).

 # References